bissonex/vs64/README.md

 A 16-bit address in decimal or $hexadecimal form.

+> `base`: Optional parameter to overwrite the base load address of the 65X program

+A 16-bit address in decimal or $hexadecimal form.

+> `arch`: Optional parameter to overwrite the CPU architecture of the emulator.

+Select from "6502", "65C02" or "65816".

 ## Open Source

 This package includes open source from other developers and I would like to thank all of those: